 Windmill Machinery |

-is a windmill in which the buck or body is supported by a main post and revolves so that the sails can turn into the wind. |
+A postmill is a windmill in which the buck or body is supported by a main post and revolves so that the sails can turn into the wind. |

-A smockmill is a windmill that has a wooden tower set on a brick or stone base and has a wooden cap that revolves so that the sails can turn into the wind.
+A smockmill is a windmill similar to a towermill but has a wooden tower set on a brick or stone base with a wooden cap that revolves so that the sails can turn into the wind.
 A smockmill is named after a countryman's smock, due to the shape of the tower.
-The internal layout is similar to that of a towermill. |
+The internal layout is also similar to that of a towermill. |

-is a windmill that has a tower made of brick or stone that has a wooden cap that revolves so that the sails can turn into the wind. |
+A drainage mill (windpump) is a wind pump that was usually a tower made of brick or stone that has a wooden cap that revolves so that the sails can turn into the wind.
+The sails either power a scoop wheel or a turbine, with a few also having a small pair of millstones for grinding corn. |

-Internal layout of a typical postmill |
+Internal layout of a typical postmill with roundhouse and turned to wind by hand |

 Denver towermill's internal layout drawn by Barré Funnell |